Learning Stochastic Closures Using Ensemble Kalman Inversion: Algorithms

 The natural objective function associated with the inverse problem \eqref{eq:IP} is

-The two primary reasons for using EKI to solve the SDE-based inverse problem that is ou focus here are: (a) it does not require derivatives, which are difficult to compute in this setting of SDEs, and nonetheless provably, in the linear case \citep[see, e.g.,][]{schillings2017analysis}, and approximately, in the nonlinear case \citep[see, e.g.,][]{garbuno2020interacting} behaves like a projected gradient descent with respect to objective \eqref{eq:ob}; (b) it is robust to noisy evaluations of the forward map as shown in \citet{DSW}.
-More generally the EKI approach also has the advantage of being inherently parallelizable and of scaling well to high dimensional problems.
+The two primary reasons for using EKI to find approximate minimizers of this objective function are: (a) it does not require derivatives, which can be difficult to compute for SDEs; (b) it is robust to noisy evaluations of the forward map.
+The method behaves (provably in the linear case, approximately in the nonlinear case) like a projected gradient descent \citep{schillings2017analysis,garbuno2020interacting}, despite not computing derivatives, and the use of differences promotes a desirable averaging making it robust to noisy evaluations of the forward map \citep{duncan2021}.

+The ensemble Kalman inversion (EKI) algorithm we employ is described in \citet{iglesias2013ensemble} and \citet{albers2019ensemble}.
+The algorithm propagates a set of $J$ parameter estimates $\{\theta_n^{(j)}\}_{j=1}^J$ through algorithmic time $n$, using the update formula